norc-heal/heal-data-pkg-guide/docs/intro/study-file.md

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px; margin-bottom: 10px;">

-Files naturally related to or resulting from your study as youd design, implement, and complete your study, and share your study results, all in their native format and location.
+Files naturally related to or resulting from your study as you design, implement, and complete your study, and share your study results, all in their native format and location.

 </div>